 The module has two versions one of which is a GUI version whereas the other works via a Terminal app.
 You’ll want to make sure you install the one with an interface.
 App Systemizer is available in the Magisk repositories and can be easily downloaded via the Magisk Manager app as shown above.

 When it comes to Android devices, Samsung’s flagships reign supreme in terms of sales.
 But for us enthusiasts, Google’s Pixel is the king and this year’s crown rests with the Pixel 2.
 We’ve seen so many mods and efforts at porting the Google Pixel camera, the launcher, and other features.
 The Pixel Experience Magisk module brings all those mods under one roof.
 We’ve discussed the Pixel Experience module in detail before.
 It brings the launcher, Camera2API, system audio, look and feel, themes, Google fonts, etc to your non-Pixel device.
 This one may not work on your Samsungs or LGs or any other heavily skinned Android devices.
-But if you have an Android device running stock, or a close to stock experience, you should definitely give this one a try.
+But if you have an Android device running stock, or a close to stock experience, Pixel Experience is one of the best Magisk modules you should definitely give a try.